ahadali153/findandseek/journals/jasmine_gilson.md

 ## July 18, 2023

 Today Artemis and I have been working on more webpage designs through Figma while Eli and Ahad continue to work on forms for the frontend.
+We should be done with the design portion of it by tomorrow and then we will finish completing the rest of the frontend with the rest of the team.

+## July 19, 2023

+Today we finished up designs in Figma and started helping out with more frontend coding with the rest fo the team.